Battle of Geronium: Skirmish

-Minuciu rewarded by Roman Senate
+Minucius rewarded by Roman Senate

 Minucius' success was hailed as a great victory in Rome.
-The Roman army commanded by Fabiu did little except follow Hannibal around and watch him ruin the Roman economy, while the same army under a different general had caused Hannibal to retreat.
+The Roman army commanded by Fabius did little except follow Hannibal around and watch him ruin the Roman economy, while the same army under a different general had caused Hannibal to retreat.
 So, the Roman senate sought a way to reward Minucius for his service to the state.

 The Roman political tradition and system did not allow the removal of a dictator during his term in office.
-Because Fabius was a dictator who had been elected by the senate (not the usual way to become dictator), the senate could avail of other options to minimize his powers.
-A praetor named “Metellus” or, according to other sources, GTerentius Varro (the future consul in 216 BC), proposed a bill to elevate Minucius to the equal rank of Fabius.
-The bill was promptly passed, giving Rome 2 dictators at once for the first time in history and for practical purposes reducing the status of a dictator a consul.
-Upon returning to the army, Fabius proposed to either command the whole army on alternate days, or split their army into two independent commands.
-Minucius chose to split the army and took legions number II & III, and two allied legions, an encamped one and a half miles south of where Fabius camped, possibly on the site of Hannibal’s temporary camp.
-In the coming days Minu,cius would act just as the senate had expected him to, but he would almost end up rendering the type of "service" to Rome which it could ill afford and the likes of which Fabius had striven to avoid in the preceding months of the campaign.
+Because Fabius was a dictator who had been elected by the senate (not the usual way to become dictator), the senate considered other options to minimize his powers.
+A praetor named “Metellus” or, according to other sources, Gaius Terentius Varro (the future consul in 216 BC), proposed a bill to elevate Minucius to the equal rank of Fabius.
+The bill was promptly passed, giving Rome two dictators at once for the first time in history and for practical purposes reducing the status of a dictator to that of a consul.
+Upon returning to the army, Fabius proposed to either command the whole army on alternate days or split their army into two independent commands.
+Minucius chose to split the army and took legions numbers II and III, and two allied legions.
+They encamped one and a half miles south of where Fabius camped, possibly on the site of Hannibal’s temporary camp.
+In the coming days, Minucius would act just as the senate had expected, but he would almost end up rendering the type of "service" to Rome that it could ill afford and the likes of which Fabius had striven to avoid in the preceding months of the campaign.